stipsan/uikit-react/README.md

 React UI component built on top of the UIkit CSS.
 The docs folder shows how easy it is to setup a project that compiles the UIkit less and puts it all together using Browserify.

+A changelog.md will be started up as soon as we reach 0.1.0.
+Versions in the 0.0.x range is not at all meant to be used in production.

 Inspired by :
 * http://material-ui.com/
 * http://react-bootstrap.github.io